dboutote/Easy-Banner-Widget/README.md

 # Easy Banners Widget

-Easily build call-to-action banners in your sidebars.
+Easily build call-to-action banners for your sidebars.

 The Easy Banners Widget is an easy-to-use widget that allows you to configure and display call-to-action bannerss in your site's sidebars.

+_Preview your color selections before saving._

 ## Features